roman-milk/roman-milk.github.io/teacher-1.md

  "I'm cumin!" he said quietly, as if she needed a warning.

  "Oh!
 Yessss," she hissed.
 It felt as though he were filling her up with his thick potent juices.
 She imagined it filling her whole body.
 She felt as though she were nothing but his vessel of cum.
 She was a small thing in the universe completely given over to him.
-Report_Story #2